-Select all of the stops and drawknobs.
-Any stops/drawknobs not engaged, will not be able to be registered later.
+Select all of the stops.
+Any stops not lit, will not be able to be registered later.
 While holding in the SET piston, press the Divisional piston that you want to respond like a General Piston.
 Return to the Main Window to store General registrations to the Divisional pistons you pressed (See Section A-4).